singularityhacker/Agile-Notes/Scrum_Guide.md

 ------

 The PDCA (Plan DO Check Act) cycle was made popular by Dr. W. Edwards Deming.
 This is a scientific cyclic process which can be used to improve the process (or product).
-This is cyclic in nature and usually time boxed.
+This is cyclic in nature and usually time-boxed.

 • Plan – Sprint planning
 • Do – Actual engineering sprint – deliver a potential shippable code